Felixstowe Scribblers Report of Meeting 21st June

 In attendance were Lisa, Alex, Les, Dick, Liliane,

-Peter, Gordon, Ellen, Ann, Morag, Belinda, Ken, Rachel, Dave
+Peter, Gordon, Ellen, Ann, Morag, Belinda, Ken, Rachel, Dave and a warm

 welcome first to Mark and then to Jacky.